-Shahrukh Khan Joins Dirk Gently Cast?
+Shah Rukh Khan Joins ‘Dirk Gently’ Cast?
 Season 2 Offered To SRK On Twitter

 — Arvind Ethan David (@ArvD) February 18, 2017

 SRK fans often wonder why he does not act in Hollywood movies.
 After all, Hollywood directors like Paul Feig want to work with him.
 Feig, best known for Ghostbusters (2016) and Bridesmaids (2011), says his wife is a big SRK fan.
-Back in May when Shahrukh invited Apple CEO Tim Cook for dinner, Feig’s wife Laurie wondered if her husband would ever get a chance to visit SRK’s residence, Mannat.
+Back in May when Shah Rukh invited Apple CEO Tim Cook for dinner, Feig’s wife Laurie wondered if her husband would ever get a chance to visit SRK’s residence, Mannat.
 SRK was quick to react on Twitter.
 He invited Feig for dinner and said he would have French fries ready for the director, who later promised to bring the ketchup.
 “I would love to do a film with Shah Rukh.
-My wife would be so happy,” The Indian Express quoted Feig as saying.
+My wife would be so happy,” the Indian Express quoted Feig as saying.

 @lauriefeig @paulfeig and all your friends are most welcome whenever you are in India.
 Tell Paul will keep french fries ready for him…